Updated in 2022!

-Everytime I've had a great sandwich while travelling I remember every detail.
-Like the cranberry and Brie on herb bread that I devoured in Bath.
-Or the sliced chicken donair on white baguette with seasoned cabbage and onion in Instanbul - a delight after hours of walking.
-Or the hot, fluffy bread pockets at Paris' Cosi, a cross between pita and focaccia.
+Every time I've had a great sandwich while travelling, I remember every detail.
+Like the cranberry and Brie on herb bread that I devoured in Bath, England.
+Or the sliced chicken donair on white baguette with seasoned cabbage and onion in Istanbul - a delight after hours of walking.
+And the hot, fluffy bread pockets at Paris' Cosi, a cross between pita and focaccia.
 And there's my absolute favourite: some kind of chicken salad with tomatoes done in a panini press in Lilongwe.
-I wasn't sure the mayonnaise wouldn't kill me, but it was heaven after months of fish and rice.
+I wasn't sure the suspect mayonnaise wouldn't kill me, but it was heaven after months of fish and rice.

 Sandwiches are really the perfect food, for travelling and at home.
 They're quick, easy, affordable, filling, and (if you're lucky!) absolutely delicious!
-I'm happy to share with you my 5 favourite sandwich shops in Ottawa.
+I'm happy to share several of Ottawa's best sandwich shops.
 These are the places I'm constantly popping into and always urging visitors to try out.
 Whether you're a local, a backpacker, or a business traveler, I think you'll find something on this list you'll love.

 It's time to sound off on snoring

 The first thing my father said about me after I was born was that my ears looked "interesting".
 Gee, thanks!
 Fortunately, my otolaryngologist disagrees and tells me my ears are both perfectly healthy and utterly unremarkable in appearance.
 But sometimes I wonder if my 'interesting' ears aren't hearing just a little too acutely, as it seems impossible to drown out the sounds around me and get some decent sleep when I travel.